 If you are a first-year student, contact your mentor or tutor or the other students in your mentor/tutor group.
 Try to keep in touch with one another, also outside meetings.

 When there are no online classes to attend, it is still important to be part of a learning community.
 Arrange virtual study sessions with the help of the facilities offered by the university, or catch up with each other via remote coffee breaks.

-Leiden University offers a buddy service for students who need a little support in these difficult times.
-Your student buddy can provide online moral support and social interaction, as well as offering practical tips.
-If you are in self-quarantine and can’t order groceries online, your buddy can also do your grocery shopping up to twice a week.
+Leiden University offers a buddy service for students who would like a little company and support in these difficult times.
+Your student buddy can provide (online) social interaction, moral support and practical tips.
+They can also share activities with you, such as going for walks or perhaps even swapping recipes.
+If you are in self-quarantine and can’t order groceries online, your buddy can do your grocery shopping up to twice a week.

 - Keep in touch

 Arrange to meet fellow students outside class to catch up.
 If there is someone in your class or mentor group who you haven’t seen for a while, give them a call or let us know by sending a mail to the student support services.

 As a student buddy, you will provide a fellow student with (online) support, company and social interaction.
 You can also share activities, such as going for walks or perhaps even swapping recipes.
 If your buddy has to go into self-quarantine, you can help out by, for example, doing their grocery shopping a couple of times a week.
 Join the Student Buddy Service.